stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 ## Quickly create a Apptainer image from a Blueprint

-The ImageSmith has my implementation of of the automatization ([ImageBlueprint](https://github.com/stela2502/ImageBlueprint)) installed as a script:
+The ImageSmith has my implementation of the automatization ([ImageBlueprint](https://github.com/stela2502/ImageBlueprint)) installed as a script:

 ```bash
 create_new_image_builder.sh <path_to>/<project_name>